Unboxed-Software/solana-course/content/compressed-nfts.md

 The list below shows the required input for this helper function:

 - `accounts` - An object representing the accounts required by the instruction.
 This includes:
-    - `treeAuthority` - Bubblegum expects this to be a PDA derived using the merkle tree address as a seed
+    - `treeAuthority` - Bubblegum expects this to be a PDA derived using the Merkle tree address as a seed
-    - `merkleTree` - The merkle tree account
+    - `merkleTree` - The Merkle tree account
     - `payer` - The address paying for transaction fees, rent, etc.
     - `treeCreator` - The address to list as the tree creator
     - `logWrapper` - The program to use to expose the data to indexers through logs; this should be the address of the SPL Noop program unless you have some other custom implementation
-    - `compressionProgram` - The compression program to use for initializing the merkle tree; this should be the address of the SPL State Compression program unless you have some other custom implementation
+    - `compressionProgram` - The compression program to use for initializing the Merkle tree; this should be the address of the SPL State Compression program unless you have some other custom implementation
 - `args` - An object representing additional arguments required by the instruction.
 This includes:
-    - `maxBufferSize` - The max buffer size of the merkle tree
+    - `maxBufferSize` - The max buffer size of the Merkle tree
-    - `maxDepth` - The max depth of the merkle tree
+    - `maxDepth` - The max depth of the Merkle tree
     - `public` - When set to `true`, anyone will be able to mint cNFTs from the tree; when set to `false`, only the tree creator or tree delegate will be able to min cNFTs from the tree

 When submitted, this will invoke the `create_tree` instruction on the Bubblegum program.
 This instruction does three things:

 1. Creates the tree config PDA account
 2. Initializes the tree config account with appropriate initial values
-3. Issues a CPI to the State Compression program to initialize the empty merkle tree account
+3. Issues a CPI to the State Compression program to initialize the empty Merkle tree account

 Feel free to take a look at the program code [here](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/lib.rs#L887).

 ### Mint cNFTs

-With the merkle tree account and its corresponding Bubblegum tree config account initialized, it’s possible to mint cNFTs to the tree.
+With the Merkle tree account and its corresponding Bubblegum tree config account initialized, it’s possible to mint cNFTs to the tree.
 The Bubblegum instruction to use will be either `mint_v1` or `mint_to_collection_v1`, depending on whether or not you want to the minted cNFT to be part of a collection.

 Version 0.7 of the `@metaplex-foundation/mpl-bubblegum` TS SDK provides helper functions `createMintV1Instruction` and `createMintToCollectionV1Instruction` to make it easier for you to create the instructions.